-A: Even though you are not actually performing the teaching or training, you should still make sure your liability policy includes coverage for these exposures, since they are taking place on your property.
+A: Even though you are not actually performing the teaching or training, you should still make sure your general liability policy includes coverage for these exposures, since they are taking place on your property.
 If there is an accident during these activities, even if you are not at all involved, you could still be sued along with the instructor or trainer.
-You should be able to add coverage for these exposures to your liability policy that covers your boarding.
-If you don't have any liability coverage in place at all, you should definitely consider it for any equine activities that take place on your property.
+You should be able to add coverage for these exposures to your general liability policy that covers your boarding.
+If you don't have any general liability coverage in place at all, you should definitely consider it for any equine activities that take place on your property.

-You should also insist that the instructors and trainers who utilize your facility have their own liability coverage with limits equal to or greater than your policy's limits, and that you be named as an Additional Insured on their policy.
-You should make sure to request a copy of a certificate of insurance that shows that this is the case.
+You should also insist that the independent instructors and trainers who utilize your facility have their own general liability coverage with limits equal to or greater than your policy's limits, and that you be named as an Additional Insured on their policy.
+You should make sure to request a copy of a current certificate of insurance that shows that this is the case.

-Q: What is an additional insured?
+Q: What is an Additional Insured?

 Q: I teach riding lessons and train horses, but don't have my own facility--I travel to my clients.
 What kind of coverage should I have?

 A: You can purchase a Commercial Equine General Liability policy and also consider adding Care, Custody and Control coverage, and these can follow you wherever you teach or train within the continental U.S.

 Q: I have my clients sign a release of liability.
 Shouldn't this prevent them from suing me?